dji-sdk/Onboard-SDK-Doc/source/sample-doc/flight-control.md

 The flight control sample demonstrates sending control commands to the aircraft using the Position control command.
 The sample allows you to run two operations:

-a.
-Take off and Land aircraft
+* Take off and Land aircraft
-b.
-Take off, flight motion using position control and land aircraft.
+* Take off, flight motion using Position Control and Land aircraft.

 ## Goals

-The sample demonstrates a closed loop controller with position commands sent to the aircraft.
+The sample demonstrates a closed loop controller with position commands sent to the aircraft using the positionAndYawCtrl API.
 It subscribes to the following topics:

 1. TOPIC_STATUS_FLIGHT at 10Hz
 2. TOPIC_STATUS_DISPLAYMODE at 10Hz